What is Karma in Buddhism?

 There are three things to know about karmic actions:

-- Karmic causes don’t disappear: When you intentionally create karmic actions (wholesome or unwholesome), there is no off switch
+- Karmic causes do not disappear: When you intentionally create karmic actions (wholesome or unwholesome), there is no off switch

-- No cancelling: Creating positive karma won’t cancel out negative karma (e.g., murdering someone, then trying to cancel that negative karmic action by helping an old woman cross the street)
+- No canceling: Creating positive karma won’t cancel out negative karma (e.g., murdering someone, then trying to cancel that negative karmic action by helping an old woman cross the street)

-- Karmic results come either quickly or slowly: Just like a plant, they can sprout fruit quickly, in a few months, or in years, depending on the conditions
+- Karmic results come either quickly or slowly: Just like a plant, they can sprout fruit quickly, in a few months, or in years, depending on the conditions, but they always are focused on rebirth

 The Buddha said that the cycle of birth and death is a delusion that we cling to because we are not able to see beyond it.
 He said that we do not understand how to escape the cycle because we do not understand how it works.
 More than anything else, it is karma that keeps sentient beings trapped in the cycle of birth and death.
 However, if karma is truly understood, sentient beings can be liberated from this cycle.